Vaandy-Sharma/weather_dashboard/README.md

 - **Data Visualization**: Python scripts combined with **Streamlit** are used to create an interactive, easy-to-use dashboard to visualize weather data trends.
 Users can compare different weather variables across cities.

 - **ETL Pipeline**: A custom-built **ETL (Extract, Transform, Load)** pipeline automatically processes the data.
-  - **Extract**: The data is pulled from the weather API at regular intervals.
+  - **Extract**: The data is pulled from the weather API at regular intervals using HTTP GET requests.
   - **Transform**: Data is cleaned and transformed for analysis.
   - **Load**: Transformed data is loaded into a **PostgreSQL** database for persistent storage and future analysis.